Lung Cancer Surgery

 Surgery as a Cure

 Surgery can be a cure for early stages of lung cancer.
 Thanks to lung cancer screening, we are seeing more early stage lung cancers.
 We may use chemo- and/or radiation therapy before surgery to shrink the tumor.
-Or we do this after surgery to try to kill off any remaining cancer cells.
+Or we may do this after surgery to try to kill off any remaining cancer cells.

-Making Recovery Easier
+Making Surgery Recovery Easier

 Going through a major surgery can be scary for you and your family.
 We're here to guide you through every step.
 We'll make sure you're actively involved in your recovery through our Enhanced Recovery After Surgery (ERAS) program.
 You’ll quickly return to your regular activities by following these research-backed steps: